euler1729/euler1729/README.md

     </a>
 </div>

-### I'm a Student, Developer, Instructor, and Researcher!!
+### I'm a Student, Developer, Instructor, and Researcher!

-- 👨‍💻 Currently working in AI.
+- 👨‍💻 Currently working in Artificial Intelligence
-- 👬 I’m looking to collaborate with other content creators, developers, and researchers.
+- 🤝 Looking to collaborate with content creators, developers, and fellow researchers
-- 🥅 2023 Goals: Building strong knowledge about AI and Blockchain.
-- ⚡  I love to watch Football and play Cricket.
+- 🎯 2025 Goal: Build and grow [CognistormAI](https://cognistorm.ai/)

 ##  CONNECT WITH ME